The Cremator: Themes

 Though she never speaks, Death is portrayed by Helena Anýzová.
 She appears in the background in scenes that relate to death in some way or where Kopfrkingl is grappling with his conscience.
 His reactions to her are always negative.
 She is a spectator at Kopfrkingl's speech about the importance of cremation, in the background in the painting store, a figure in the wax museum, a prostitute at Mrs. Iris', and in the crowd at the boxing match that turns violent.
 She is also seen when the Gestapo come to arrest Mr. Strauss, Mr. Fenek and others at the Crematorium, immediately before and after Kopfrkingl murders his family and chasing after his car at the very end of the film while he is on his way to the extermination camps.
 Whenever Kopfrkingl sees Anýzová's character he gets angry as if he realizes his actions are cruel and will result in pain and torment but he must suppress it.

 The propaganda of the Nazis and the reality of their horrors are seen by Kopfrkingl's "abstinence".
 Throughout, Kopfrkingl loudly professes his abstinence to alcohol and devotion to his wife when in reality, he visits prostitutes at a brothel, sexually harasses a female coworker at the morgue and drinks quite a bit.
 He downplays his drinking by stating they are only "ceremonial glasses".
 He also gripes constantly about Mr. Dvorak's smoking when this character is only seen smoking briefly a couple times.
 His opening monologue at the zoo also mentions how much he loves his family and will do anything for them when the entire film is about him murdering them.
 Kopfrkingl's inner ferocious and bloodthirsty nature is portrayed from this very first scene at the zoo.
 He discusses how he met his wife at the leopard's cage and closeups of his Hitler style hair are intercut with shots of the leopard moving around in its cage.
 His wife and children are shown in a more sympathetic manner with the children goofing around with smiles on their face in the cages.

 The film relies heavily on black comedy revolving around death and cremation.
 Herz noted that he tried to distill the frightening scenes with humor, because it lightens the horror.
-Humor was also a way to keep it from being censored by the Czechoslovakian government.
+Humor was also a way to keep it from being censored by the Czechoslovak government.
 The director intentionally combined horror with humor.